Kenneth Gilbert Adjei

-Kenneth Gilbert Adjei is a Ghanaian politician who currently serves as minister in charge of Ministry of Works and Housing (Ghana).
+Kenneth Gilbert Adjei is a Ghanaian politician who currently serves as minister in charge of Ministry of Defence (Ghana).
 He also served as a Deputy Minister of Defence from 2015 to 2017 during the John Mahama Administration.
 He is a member of the National Democratic Congress.

 Early life and education

 Adjei is a native of Trede, in the Ashanti Region of Ghana.
 He attended Opoku Ware School for his secondary school education.
 He served as the Dining Hall prefect whilst at Opoku Ware School.
 He proceeded to the Ghana Institute of Management and Public Administration (GIMPA) where he completed with a Bachelor of Science degree in marketing.
 He also holds a Masters of Business Administration (MBA) from the University of Ghana Business School.

 Career

 Adjei was the Program Director of the Lordina Foundation, a foundation founded by Lordina Mahama, the first Lady of Ghana.
 He is a marketing executive who previously served as a member of the Board of the National Lottery Authority and currently serves as a board executive of the Lordina foundation.